thingsym/custom-post-type-widgets/readme.txt

 = Test Matrix =

-For operation compatibility between PHP version and WordPress version, see below [Travis CI](https://travis-ci.org/thingsym/custom-post-type-widgets)
+For operation compatibility between PHP version and WordPress version, see below [Travis CI](https://travis-ci.org/thingsym/custom-post-type-widgets).

-= Contribute =
+= Contribution =

 Small patches and bug reports can be submitted a issue tracker in Github.
 Forking on Github is another good way.
 You can send a pull request.